dylankb/what-i-know-js/README.md

 { endX : "3",  endY : "4", name : "startX", startY : "2", value : "1" }
 ```

-But wait... why is `startX` instead `name`.
-Instead 1 existing as the value pair to `startX`, it's instead exists as it's own pair with `value` as the key.
+But wait... why is `startX` a value instead of a key?
+Also, instead of 1 being the value pair to the `startX`, 1 is the value to key `value`.
 What's going on here?

-As with many JS mysteries, the answer is revealed in the [MDN documentation on reduce](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/Reduce).
+As with many JS mysteries, the answer is revealed in the MDN documentation.
+In this example, it helped to look and what they wrote [on reduce](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/Reduce).

 > `arr.reduce(callback, [initialValue])`